 Additionally, I thoroughly enjoy working with children and have an excellent track record doing so.
 For example, as a camp counselor for two years, I cared for a cabin of twelve girls and was also responsible for the campers’ horseback riding program, serving as the Head.
 I’ve interacted with children of all ages and personalities, and find that each brings something unique and interesting to the table.
 Every child has the potential to achieve, whether it is in the horseback riding arena or in the classroom—I consider it my responsibility to help them maximize that potential.

-Vanderbilt University - BA, Psychology; Communication Studies
+Undergraduate Degree: Vanderbilt University - Bachelor in Arts, Psychology; Communication Studies

 ACT English: 34